Residential Architecture in Whipsnade

 A modern take on the barn, these three luxury dwellings are a set of replacement dwellings built on green belt land, in a rural area of AONB, where a derelict garden centre originally stood.

 The curved roof form is inspired by the local rural vernacular of pitched roof barns and the idea of rolling hills.

-We have broken the building’s mass into two main elements. the larger dwelling will appear slightly more dominant over the other two whilst still remaining subservient to the existing buildings which are to be removed. the two smaller dwellings will appear ancillary to the main dwelling and all there when complimented with the proposed landscape scheme will coexist nicely.
+We have broken the building’s mass into two main elements.
+The larger dwelling is slightly more dominant over the other two whilst still remaining subservient to the original buildings which have been removed.
+Their composition and clustered form reduces the impact on the green belt.

 We have consciously not used the whole site for our development remembering the importance of not disturbing the site to excessive degrees.

 Two large wildflower meadows have been planted, protecting the openness of the site and also showing how we have sensitively located our buildings while avoiding overdevelopment on the site.

 If you are located in Whipsnade or the surrounding area and require an architect, please feel free to get in touch today.